nus-cs2113-AY2425S1/ip/docs/README.md

 9. Mark
 10. Unmark

-> [!NOTE]
-> I have formatted the instructions on how to use each command, as such:

-### Format
+Yapper will only understand user inputs that start with the keywords above.

 To perform a command,
-use the command_keyword, followed by additional arguments if any e.g. `shown here is how to format input`.
+use the command keyword, followed by additional arguments if any e.g. `Shown here is how to format your input so that Yapper understands`.
 ```
-shown here is a sample program output
+Shown here is a sample program output based on the sample input above.
 ```
-The command_keyword is always in lowercase.
+The command keyword is always in lowercase.

-Arguments, if any, are compulsory if indicated.

-> [!CAUTION]
-> Extraneous parameters for commands that do not take in parameters (such as list, help, bye) will not be ignored.
-Yapper will not understand.

 ### Adding and Deleting Tasks